mistermichaelll/CensusData.jl/README.md

 - us(fields)

 # Future
-I'm throwing this `v0.0.1` package out into the wild because I recently used this Census data as a basis for a [blog post of mine](https://michaelkjohnson.info/posts/2024-08-02-census-biking/), and since I didn't see any Census-related Julia packages out there I thought I'd give making my own a shot 😄 Hopefully it's helpful to someone!
+I'm throwing this `v0.0.1` package out into the wild because this package was born out of working with/tinkering with this data for a [blog post of mine](https://michaelkjohnson.info/posts/2024-08-02-census-biking/), and since I didn't see any Census-related Julia packages out there I thought I'd give making my own a shot 😄 Hopefully it's helpful to someone!

 If you'd like to contribute - please let me know!